 Why Have a Pap Test?

-Early on, problems in the cervix produce no symptoms.
-Often, the only way to know about cervical changes is to do a Pap test.
-A Pap test can find cervical problems early, when they are easier to treat.
+Early on, cervical changes don't cause symptoms.
+Often, the only way to know you have cervical changes is to do a Pap test.
+A Pap test can find these problems early, when they are easier to treat.
 Pap tests can also detect some infections of the cervix and vagina.

-HPV (human papillomavirus) is a family of viruses that spread through skin contact.
+Human papillomavirus or HPV is a family of viruses that spread through skin contact.
 Certain types are almost always spread through sexual contact.
 Some HPV types cause genital warts (condyloma).
 But not all types of HPV cause visible symptoms.
 Certain types cause cell changes (dysplasia) in the cervix that can lead to cancer.
 In fact, HPV infection is the most important risk factor for cervical cancer.
 Doctors can now test for HPV.
 Testing for HPV is often done with the Pap test.
-This is called co-testing.
 That’s why it’s important to have Pap tests as recommended by your health care provider.
 This helps ensure that any abnormal cells will be found and treated before they become cancerous.

 Ask your health care provider when to start having Pap tests, whether you should have an HPV test done at the same time, and how often to have them.
 Follow these guidelines from the American Cancer Society for cervical cancer screening: